7 Things to Do Before Heading Home for the Holidays

 Don't leave devices on standby

-Turn off ALL electronics at the mains (but before you ask, no, not the fridge and freezer).
-This is the safest way to leave an empty house, as well as saving a bunch of money.
+Turn off ALL electronics at the mains (but before you ask, no, not the fridge and freezer) as this is the safest way to leave an empty house.
 Unplug chargers (and definitely hair straighteners) when they aren’t being used.
 It’s better to be safe than sorry.

 Organise a group chat